Charters Reports Reviews Shop Text Us (305) 209-5594

 • Outlook: Good

 • The reef is clean and calm.
-Morning incoming tide (7:39 AM low → 12:50 PM high) sets up a nice chumming window
+Morning incoming tide (7:39 AM low into the 12:50 PM high) sets up a nice chumming window

-• Patient slick fishing in 40-60 feet is the tried-and-true approach
+• Patient slick fishing in 40-60 feet is the proven approach

-• Water clarity is decent despite the chaotic wind — the 1-foot seas don’t stir up the bottom
+• Water clarity is decent despite the variable wind, since 1-foot seas don’t stir up the bottom

 • Outlook: Good